NathalieR2707/Regenerative-Agriculture/README.md

 Soil Test Dataset Large Jan 21 - EDA and UL : this is the project I am working on at the moment.
 Largest dataset of 40K+ soil test data.

-It also contains a document containing all the possible measurements that can be taken on a farm to measure the inpact of regeneration.
+It also contains a document containing all the possible measurements outside of standard soil tests,  that can be taken on a farm to measure the inpact of regeneration.